RetroAchievements/docs/docs/developer-docs/save-and-password-protection.md

 ### Location ID Checks

-This is a simple condition checking that the player is in the location where the achievemnt would trigger during normal conditions of play.
+This is a simple condition checking that the player is in the location where the achievement would trigger during normal conditions of play.
 For example if the achievement is beating a boss, then a check that the player is at the location the boss is found in would be a good addition.

 | ID  | Flag | Type  | Memory       | Cmp | Type  | Mem/Val    | Hits |
 | ---:|:---- |:----- |:------------ |:---:|:----- |:---------- |:----:|